Geoffrey C. Ward: Personal life

 Ward is married to the writer and social/environmental activist Diane Raines Ward.
 He has three children.

 When he was nine years old, Ward contracted poliomyelitis, and wears leg braces.
-He describes hearing Louis Armstrong's recording of "West End Blues" on the radio while in the hospital and noted its profound impact on his life.
 He later cited Franklin Roosevelt as a source of inspiration on how to overcome his handicap.
 When interviewed for The Roosevelts, Ward "was determined not to get emotional", as Ken Burns said later, when discussing the "terror" felt by FDR during his ordeal in 1921; Burns did not mention Ward's disability on camera, but he had waited until the end of their interview before getting to questions on FDR's polio, at which point Ward "was taken aback and the emotions caught him".

-Ward considers British broadcaster and naturalist David Attenborough to be "the best television writer in the history of the medium."

-Ward describes himself as a "lifelong liberal Democrat."